 A critical factor is the amount of light that must be provided to simulate daylight.
 A minimum of 10 foot candles of light (107 lux) is required, either incandescent or fluorescent.
 A good rule of thumb is to provide enough light to comfortably read the small print in a newspaper seated anywhere in the stall.
 A 100 watt light bulb (or two 40 watt bulbs) provides enough light for the average sized stall.
 There are also easy phone based apps that can provide a light meter to help determine if enough light is present in the stall or paddock.
 I have searched "Light Meter" in the app store of common phones and found many apps work quite well.

 Research has shown that light provided by blue light wavelengths is the most effective light waves in stimulating a mares pineal gland.
 Equilume masks, a commercial company, provides masks of varying sizes to fit a mare's head, much like a fly mask.
 One eye has a cup that focuses blue light waves to mimic the pattern of addition of artificial lighting.
 The masks are battery operated, some are single use, some have rechargeable batteries.
 In all, the masks are every bit as effective at hastening the onset of cyclicity in mares, but the mares can remain outside, in a field, negating the effort and cost of bringing mares into a stall or small paddock for artificial lighting programs.
-A word of caution for any HBO Game of Throne fans...a bunch of horses in a field and in the dark looks like a pack of White Walkers coming at you with blue eyes.
-It can get weird.

 The lighting program is usually discontinued once the mare is cycling and ovulating regularly.
 Research suggests that a period of short days is required prior to entering a photo-stimulation period, so there is no advantage to starting your lighting program earlier than November and a year round lighting plan may actually be disadvantageous.
 In this respect, if the lights go out and the mare is subjected once again to short days (even for as few as 3 days), this may reset the system, so care must be taken to ensure the lighting regime is maintained.
 Research also suggests that ambient temperature may play a secondary role in seasonality, so mares in colder climates that are exposed to lengthening daylight may start cycling later than mares similarly exposed in warmer climates.
 Remember, that not only does the lighting regime hasten the onset of the breeding season; it will also cause early shedding of the winter coat, so don’t forget to keep this in mind for those mares that spend all or part of their time outside and provide blanketing in colder climates if required.